 In 2023, the UK government issued a white paper about its approach to AI regulation and stated that its approach will be based on five principles:

-This principles-based framework enables regulators to develop guidance that is specific to their sectors and promotes innovation while protecting the public interest
+This principles-based framework enables regulators to develop guidance that is specific to their sectors and promotes innovation while protecting the public interest.

 The Safety Institute (AISI) is the UK’s principal organisation for AI safety research, having been created in 2023.
 Though it is not a regulatory organisation, AISI's mission is to more fully understand and manage the impacts and risks of advanced AI systems.
 AISI is working with international partners to develop evidence-based technical tools and methods to facilitate AI governance in the UK and beyond.